Table of Contents

 Cost: $6/user/month for basic package

 But these Google apps are free, so why pay a monthly fee?
-For starters, the $6/month version of G-Suite doubles each user's storage from 15GB to 30GB.
-G-Suite also focuses on business applications and team collaboration functions; while Google applications might suffice for a college student, G-Suite enables team admin controls, an in-suite group-messaging app called Currents and insights on organizational development through a tool called Work Insights.
+For starters, the $6/month version of Google Workspace doubles each user's storage from 15GB to 30GB.
+Google Workspace also focuses on business applications and team collaboration functions; while Google applications might suffice for a college student, Google Workspace enables team admin controls, an in-suite group-messaging app called Currents and insights on organizational development through a tool called Work Insights.

-Additionally, the paid version of G-Suite includes human tech support and excellent searchable content.
+Additionally, the paid version of Google Workspace includes human tech support and excellent searchable content.
 It's almost eerie how easy it is to find previous conversations or buried emails.
-Tracking changes, commenting and working on the same piece of content as a team is easier than ever with G-Suite.
+Tracking changes, commenting and working on the same piece of content as a team is easier than ever with Google Workspace.
+Administrators can also enable offline access to users to make certain Google Workspace apps available while traveling or if internet connection is unavailable.

 Function: Group messaging and communication